xcp-ng/xcp-ng-org/docs/troubleshooting/xe-cli-audit-evidence.md

 # Audit Evidence Collection via xe CLI
+The list of `xe` commands used to collect information required for audit activities.
+Serves as a practical reference for extracting system data from XCP-ng hosts in a consistent and reproducible manner.

 ## Host & System Information
 - `xe host-list` : Enumerate all hosts in the pool.
 - `xe host-param-list uuid=<HOST\_UUID>` : Fetch detailed host properties such as OS version, patch level, and BIOS UUID.